Find your answer here

 When do I need to submit my application?

-You or your team leader need to complete and submit all the application materials before the deadline on January 12, 2018 5:00 PM PST.
+You or your team leader need to complete and submit all the application materials before the deadline on January 29, 2021, at 5 pm PT.
 For the complete rules, please click here.

 What do I need to do in order to apply?

-You need to register on our online platform, complete an online questionnaire, and upload required documentation.
-For more details on the submission guidelines, please click here.
+You need to register on our online platform, complete an online questionnaire, and upload required documentation including a 90 second pitch video.
+For more details on the submission process, please click here.

 Can I revise my submission?

-Yes, you may revise your submission content (online questions and uploaded files) at any time until the deadline of January 12, 2018, 5:00 PM PST.
+Yes, you may revise your submission content (online questions and uploaded files) and resubmit at any time up until the deadline of January 29, 2021, 5:00 pm PT.

 What are the prizes?